 Furthermore, the estimated monthly traffic is plotted on the search seasonality of the keywords, and you can view its impact in the Monthly Forecast chart.

 The performance improvement on the keywords included in the forecast will also have a “butterfly effect” on other related keywords with similar search intent that are not included in the SEO goal.
-We identify these related keywords through our Topic Explorer technology.
+We identify these related keywords through our Keyword Explorer technology.

 The algorithm calculates the additional sessions these keywords would generate and adds it to the overall additional sessions for each keyword.